 Is Vaping Illegal in Singapore?

-In Singapore, it is illegal to possess, purchase or use e-cigarettes, e-pipes, and e-cigarettes.
+In Singapore, it is illegal to possess, purchase, or use e-cigarettes, e-pipes, and e-cigarettes.

 Are same-sex relationships legal in Singapore

 The legislation on “Outrages on Decency” criminalizes same-sex relations.
 This law used to be under the umbrella of “unnatural sex” or sex “against the order of nature.”
 Violators of this law can cost the offender up to two years in prison.
+This is an important law for tourists visiting Singapore to know.

 Travel Insurance for Singapore

 Use travel insurance while visiting Singapore so you are covered for theft and medical expenses.
-There are a lot of adventurous activities to do in SIN, and it’s best to have peace of mind while driving, hiking and trying some of the best food in the world.
+There are a lot of adventurous activities to do in SIN, and it’s best to have peace of mind while driving, hiking, and trying some of the best food in the world.

 Find out why I recommend World Nomads, check out my World Nomads Insurance review.